-At first, it was an old house of the 17 th century, but renovations by architects Percier and Fontaine (1800 to 1802) turned it into a luxurious castle with all the fashions of the 19th century.
+At first, it was an old house of the 17th century, but renovations by architects Percier and Fontaine (1800 to 1802) turned it into a luxurious villa with all the fashions of the 19th century.

 “Why can I not fly to you?
 I have been on the point of quitting France to follow you in your footsteps. …Say but the word and I depart.
 It is no longer but words that my sentiments for you are to be proved, and for actions your consent is necessary.
 Malmaison has been much respected, and I am surrounded by foreign sovereigns but would rather leave.”

 Shortly after this letter, Joséphine caught a cold which turned out to be fatal.
 On 29th May 1814, the Empress passed away at the age of 50 in the arms of her son Eugène.

 Today, the Château de Malmaison is open 6 days of the week to the public as a museum.
 Once a year, in September, there is a dinner where people from the Napoleonic community have special access to the castle and come dressed in Regency clothes!

 DID YOU KNOW?
 In Paris, there is a beautiful hotel dedicated to Joséphine Bonaparte.
 The Hôtel Joséphine Bonaparte is located in the quintessential neighborhood of Le Marais and it is a very romantic place to stay in Paris!

 Our Visit to Château Malmaison

 We went to the Château Malmaison a few years ago, and it was truly beautiful.
 You really feel transported to the era when you visit these kinds of monuments.
 It’s almost as if you were there with Napoleon and Joséphine.
 It was a rainy day when we went but the garden was still amazing.
 A wonderful place for a walk, even when you have to keep your eyes on the ground to watch out for puddles!

 How to Get to Château de Malmaison from Paris